DasKeksNils/okayLBot/README.md

 |vanish| / | / | 0 | / | / |
 |viewer | / | user | 0 | / | shows viewercount |

-## Stay Hydrated Bot

-This module sends a "Stay Hydrated" message to all added channels.
-You can add a channel as mod (view commands).
-This message will sended all 30min (except offchats).